JavaScript String

 console.log(str[4]); // Output: 'o'

-You can also loop through a string character by character, just like you would with an array.
-The for...of loop makes this really easy.
+You can also loop through a string character by character using for...of.

 javascript